SimonSubokLee/ston-docs-son/admin/https.kr.rst

    General HTTPS Communication

 Generally SSL identifies the domain(winesoft.co.kr) of the server that a client(Browser) is trying to access by confirming a certificate.
-When the certificate is rejected for identification(wrong certificate, expired certificate, etc), user will be asked whether to trust website or not(sometimes the website might be blocked).
+When the certificate is rejected (wrong certificate, expired certificate, etc), the user will be asked whether to trust the website or not(sometimes the website might be blocked).
 If the client decides to trust the website, SSL communication will be established without a proper identification.

 .. figure:: img/faq_ssl1.jpg
    :align: center

-   Client will decide whether to trust website or not.
+   Clients will decide whether to trust website or not.

-It will not be a problem if there is only one virtual host that uses SSL in the server.
+It will not be a problem if there is only one virtual host that uses SSL on the server.
-However, a server that runs multiple virtual hosts at the same time could be an issue.
+However, a server that runs multiple virtual hosts at the same time could face issues.
-The problem occurs when the server transmits the certificate to a client("2.
+A problem may occur when the server transmits the certificate to a client("2.
 Certificate Transmission" of the "General HTTPS Communication") because the server does not know which Host the client is trying to reach.

 The following shows typical solutions for this issue.